manesec/shellcodeloader4mane/README.md

 ## Note that

-It can be bypass AMSI due to use some donut shellcode techine.
+It can be bypass AMSI due to use some donut shellcode .

 It may have some bug.